dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 void* vmm_pt_root;
 ```

-This variable can be placed anywhere, this depend on our design decisions, there is not correct answer, but a good idea is to reserve some space in the VM space to be used by the VMM to store it's data.
+This variable can be placed anywhere, this depend on our design decisions, there is not correct answer, but a good idea is to reserve some space in the VM space to be used by the VMM to store its data.
 Usually a good idea is to place this space somewhere in the higher half area probably anywhere below the kernel.

 Once we got the address, this needs to be mapped to an existing physical address, so we will need to do two things: